fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/2_classes_and_objects_1.md

   "#{name} says arf!"
 end
 ```
 By removing the `@` symbol, we're now calling the instance *method* (and using it's return value), rather than the instance *variable*.
 Why not just reference the `@name` instance variable, like we did before?

 Technically, you could just reference the instance variable, but it's generally a good idea to call the getter method instead.
-It's much easier to just reference a getter method, and make the change in that one method.
+It's much easier to just reference a getter method, and make the change in that one method, especially if your getter method does something more than just return the instance variable (e.g. unit conversions, or applying formatting/arithmetic).

 Suppose we added two more states to track to the GoodDog class called "height" and "weight":
 ```